Military career of L. Ron Hubbard: Documenting Hubbard's military career

 Hubbard's military service has subsequently been covered in detail by the British writers Russell Miller (Bare-faced Messiah, 1987) and Jon Atack (A Piece of Blue Sky, 1990), by the Los Angeles Times in a six-part special report on Scientology published in June 1990, and by Lawrence Wright in The New Yorker in February 2011 and his book Going Clear: Scientology, Hollywood, and the Prison of Belief (2013).
 The accuracy of Miller's account has been questioned; Marco Frenschkowski, writing in 1999, commented that Miller's book had "definitely exposed some inflated statements about Hubbard's early achievements" but had also been partly disproved by the Church of Scientology, though he did not state which elements had been disproved.

-Naval career of Harry Ross Hubbard

-L. Ron Hubbard's father, Lieutenant Commander Harry Ross Hubbard (1886–1975), was a United States Navy Supply Corps officer who served for over 30 years.
-His career included service during both world wars.

-He first enlisted in the Navy on September 1, 1904, and served until October 31, 1908.
-He then re-enlisted during World War I on October 10, 1917, and was commissioned an assistant paymaster (with the rank of ensign) in the Supply Corps on October 16, 1918.
-He was promoted to lieutenant (junior grade) on November 11, 1919.
-He was released from active duty on June 28, 1920, and was placed in an inactive status in the Naval Reserve.

-He was commissioned in the Regular Navy and returned to active duty on September 17, 1921.
-He was promoted to lieutenant in 1922 and lieutenant commander in 1934.
-Although most Navy officers were promoted rapidly during World War II, Hubbard remained a lieutenant commander for the remainder of his career.